muhaochen/wikiHow_paper_list/README.md

 # WikiHow Paper List
 Following much of the recent effort to use wikiHow as a learning resource for event understanding, commonsense reasoning, summarization, etc. we are constructing a paper list of research based on wikiHow.

-TODO: Gather papers, and links to code and resources.

 ## Papers